Mothers' Instinct (2024 film): Production

 In October 2020, it was reported that Olivier Masset-Depasse was hired to direct.
 Jessica Chastain and Anne Hathaway were cast to star in the film, with Chastain's production company Freckle Films producing.
-In June 2022, Benoît Delhomme replaced Masset-Depasse as director after leaving due to a "family commitment", marking their directorial debut.
+In June 2022, Benoît Delhomme replaced Masset-Depasse as director after leaving due to a "family commitment", marking his directorial debut.
 Josh Charles and Anders Danielsen Lie were also added to the cast.